 UA Little Rock will continue to follow guidelines recommended by the Arkansas Department of Health.
 Facemasks will be required, and hand sanitizing stations will be available for all guests.

 Back by popular demand will be celebratory photo backdrops created by Just Peachy.
-UA Little Rock will also hold contests for the best-decorated graduation cap and best footwear.
+UA Little Rock will also hold contests for the best-decorated graduation cap.

 Graduates can get ready for commencement at Gradfest, a one-stop shop for all things graduation.
 The event is scheduled from 11 a.m. to 6 p.m.
 Wednesday, Oct.
 13, and Thursday, Oct.
 14, in the Donaghey Student Center Campus Bookstore.
 Grads can get information on graduation applications, graduate school, and commencement, purchase cap and gowns, and order UA Little Rock class rings and graduation announcements.